ThiagoDallacqua/node-api-study/README.md

 # Usage

-To create a payment you must send a PUT requestto the address `https://node-api-study.herokuapp.com/pagamentos/pagamento` as follows:
+To create a payment you must send a POST requestto the address `https://node-api-study.herokuapp.com/pagamentos/pagamento` as follows:

 Header: Content-Type: application/json

 Body: The body is a JSON with two atributes `pagamento` and `cartao` where the `pagamento` must have

 `forma_de_pagamento`: with `"payfast"` or `"cartao"`

 `valor`: with the amount of the payment